devcontainers/spec/proposals/devcontainer-templates.md

 # Dev Container Templates reference

 Development container "Templates" are source files packaged together that encode configuration for a complete development environment.
-A Template can be used in a new or existing project and a [supporting tool](https://containers.dev/supporting) will use the configuration from the template to build a development container.
+A Template can be used in a new or existing project, and a [supporting tool](https://containers.dev/supporting) will use the configuration from the Template to build a development container.

 The configuration is placed in a [`.devcontainer.json`](/docs/specs/devcontainer-reference.md#devcontainerjson) which can also reference other files within the Template.
 Alternatively, `.devcontainer/devcontainer.json` can also be used if the container needs to reference other files, such as a `Dockerfile` or `docker-compose.yml`.
-A template can also provide additional source files (eg: boilerplate code or a [lifecycle script](https://containers.dev/implementors/json_reference/#lifecycle-scripts).
+A Template can also provide additional source files (eg: boilerplate code or a [lifecycle script](https://containers.dev/implementors/json_reference/#lifecycle-scripts).

 Template metadata is captured by a `devcontainer-template.json` file in the root folder of the Template.